-How To Order A State-Approved North Dakota Driving Record
+How to Order Your North Dakota Driving Record

 What is on my North Dakota driving record?

 Depending on the type of driving record and where you purchase it, your North Dakota driving record may provide either a partial or complete outline of your personal ND driving history.
-If you order your driving record directly from the North Dakota Department of Transportation, it will contain:
+If you order your driving record directly from the North Dakota DOT, it will contain:

 - Personal details about the driver.